singlerr/MCglTF-Example/README.md

 1. Before build MCglTF for developmental environment.
 There is two ways you can choose to avoid gradle compilation error for OptiFine code reference.
 	- Simply remove any OptiFine code reference in MCglTF.java.
 	- Or download OptiFine and delete everything except files and folders inside `notch/net/optifine/` of OptiFine JAR.
 Move all files and folders from `notch/net/optifine/` to `net/optifine/`, which means the `net` folder is now in the root of OptiFine JAR.
 Then put modified OptiFine JAR into a newly created folder named `libs` in the same dir level as `src` of MCglTF project.
-2. Build Iris Shaders for development environment and put into `libs` folder in the same dir level as `src` of MCglTF project.
-3. Build MCglTF with "gradlew build" to create a `-dev` version of MCglTF which is inside `build/devlibs`.
+2. Build MCglTF with "gradlew build" to create a `-dev` version of MCglTF which is inside `build/devlibs`.
-4. Create a folder named `libs` in the same dir level as `src` of MCglTF-Example project.
+3. Create a folder named `libs` in the same dir level as `src` of MCglTF-Example project.
-5. Put `-dev` version of MCglTF into the `libs` folder.
+4. Put `-dev` version of MCglTF into the `libs` folder.
-6. In Eclipse IDE, add MCglTF jar as `Referenced Libraries` via `Project > Properties > Java Build Path > Libraries > Add JARs`.
+5. In Eclipse IDE, add MCglTF jar as `Referenced Libraries` via `Project > Properties > Java Build Path > Libraries > Add JARs`.
 ### Alternative Way
 Using [Curse Maven](https://www.cursemaven.com/) to add MCglTF into project via [build.gradle](https://www.cursemaven.com/fabric)